ABF-QC/Final_Project/README.md

 This method preserves the time dependencies within the data.
 It also mimics real-world forecasting conditions, where predictions are made based on past observations.

+See this notebook [Validation](notebook/Validation.ipynb) to have more details about how the RNN model training processed.

 </br>

 The model was tuned by evaluating its performance with the Mean MSE on a testing dataset comprised daily data from 2021 to 2022 inclusively.